kalarrs/kalarrs-cli/readme.md

 ##### [serverless-local-dev-server](https://github.com/exocom/serverless-local-dev-server)

 Allows you to run and debug some serverless projects locally.
-Supports binary, multiple projects, custom headers, Amazon services such as s3 and polly, aws profiles and settings, optional static hosting (local only)
+Supports binary, multiple projects, custom headers, Amazon services such as s3 and polly, AWS profiles and settings, optional static hosting (local only)

 ``` bash
 yarn add @kalarrs/serverless-local-dev-server